Physical Address for health papers:

 To be eligible for the bred-and-owned show, the exhibitor(s) must have owned the entry’s dam at the time of conception and must be listed as the breeder and original owner on the registration certificate.

-Bred-and-owned heifers calved after August 1, 2015 are eligible.
+Bred-and-owned females calved after August 1, 2018 are eligible.

-Bred-and-owned heifers may also show in the owned show.
+Bred-and-owned females may also show in the owned show.
 An additional entry fee will be charged.

 Horned and polled bred-and-owned heifers will show together.